TOLOSAT/gravimetry-payload/doc/documentation.md

 ## How to use Grav Harm 3

 ### Before you start
+I suggest using anaconda to download libraries, and spyder3 as an IDE.

+The needed libraries are: numpy, scipy, matplotlib, cartopy, os, time, math, FortranFile [add if you use more].

-In order to work properly, this tool requires an additional directory of files called "data", that can be downloaded at: https://drive.google.com/drive/folders/19jqZdLf2ABAerFzBV8e-6N0IGVGUOotc This directory contains coefficient files and simulated satellite trajectory files.
-It must be placed in the git repository, sams directory as "source", which contains all the tool's precious scripts.
+In order to work properly, this tool requires additional directories and files that can be downloaded at: https://drive.google.com/drive/folders/19jqZdLf2ABAerFzBV8e-6N0IGVGUOotc The "data" directory contains coefficient files and simulated satellite trajectory files.
+It must be placed in the master directory.
 If you cannot access this Google Drive link, you aren't supposed to anyway (for now).
 If you really want access to it, send an email to any of the contributors.

 The simulated satellite ehpemeris have been rendered using NASA's free open source GMAT software.
 More on GMAT at: https://software.nasa.gov/software/GSC-17177-1